Devvz/docker-pterodactyl/README.md

 - During Docker Compose, do we need to run the following to symlink the new configuration file into the sites-enabled folder?
 `ln -s /etc/nginx/sites-available/pterodactyl.conf /etc/nginx/sites-enabled/pterodactyl.conf`
 `systemctl restart nginx`

+## Deploy

+- Build the image
+`docker build -t pterodactyl-standalone .`
+`docker-compose up` This reads the docker-compose.yml file which contains the image location on Quay.io, and then performs the operations within the yml file (creation of containers)

 ## Configuring the Containers